-The programme development team should produce the following draft documentation required for the preliminary (re)validation meeting (OU faculty or external subject experts may provide support in developing the documentation required, as outlined in the Partnership Development Plan):
+The programme development team should produce the following draft documentation required for the preliminary (re)validation meeting:

-- Programme-specification. - Module specifications. - If (re)validating a level 6 top-up programme, modules specification from the level 4 and level 5 of the associated foundation programmes should be provided. - Student handbook. - Background document with required appendices. - Critical appraisal (for revalidations) with required appendices. - Sample of assessment briefs for each level of the programme. - Regulatory framework including:

-- o Admissions policy and regulations for the programme. - Staff development policy. - Work-based learning policies and regulations including study abroad regulations. - o RPL Policy and procedures. - Work-based learning resources and quality assurance resources for example Handbooks developed for the employers and mentors (if relevant). - Mapping against PSRB requirements (if relevant).
+- Programme-specification - Module specifications - If (re)validating a level 6 top-up programme, modules specification from the level 4 and level 5 of the associated foundation programmes should be provided. - Student handbook7 - Background document with required appendices - Critical appraisal (for revalidations) with required appendices - Sample of assessment briefs for each level of the programme - Regulatory framework including: - o Admissions policy and regulations for the programme - Staff development policy - Work-based learning policies and regulations including study abroad regulations - o RPL Policy and procedures - Work-based learning resources and quality assurance resources for example Handbooks developed for the employers and mentors (if relevant). - Mapping against PSRB requirements (if relevant)